CaptainBeluga/EasyGarage/README.md

 # Easy Garage
 It was my first real important project in python.
-It is for my dad,he works in a car workshop.
+I dedicate it to my dad,he works in a car workshop.
-He has always lots of clients and to manage easier them I create this program for him.
+He always has got lots of clients and to manage easier them I create this program for him.

+♥♥♥ FUN FACT = My dad ,actually, never used it due legal purpose.
+But he appreciates it ♥♥♥

 You can edit the code for your activity ;)